 Huni is often credited as the builder of one or all of these pyramids.
-However, inscriptional evidence in some of the pyramids suggest that it was his successor Sneferu who was responsible for the construction of the majority of them.
+However, inscriptions in some of the pyramids suggest that it was his successor Sneferu who was responsible for the construction of the majority of them.

 The pyramid at Seila (Silah or Sila) is the northernmost pyramid of the group.
 It is sits to the south of Kom el-Hammam on the east of the Fayoum Oasis near to the necropolis of Meidum.

-Although the seven small pyramids are often referred to as minor step pyramids there is evidence that this pyramid at least was true pyramid.
+Although the seven small pyramids are often referred to as minor step pyramids, there is evidence that this pyramid, at least, was a true pyramid.
 The Meidum Pyramid was built at a fifty-one degree angle and the Seila pyramid with a fifty-two degree slope.
 This contrasts with the forty-three degree angle employed in the Bent and Red Pyramids at Dashur.
 There is a causeway leading from the Seila Pyramid (but like that of the Meidum pyramid it leads nowhere) and there is no evidence of a valley or mortuary temple.